Charles Ellice: Military career

 On 3 June 1858, he was given the command of the second battalion of the 24th, which he raised.
-He went with it to Mauritius in March 1860, but exchanged to half-pay on 8 July 1862.
-On 25 May 1863, he was appointed to a brigade in the Dublin district; on 8 March 1864 he was transferred to Dover and from 1 September 1867 to 30 June 1868 he commanded the South-Eastern District.
+He went with it to Mauritius in March 1860 but exchanged to half-pay on 8 July 1862.
+On 25 May 1863, he was appointed to a brigade in the Dublin district; on 8 March 1864 he was transferred to Dover, and from 1 September 1867 to 30 June 1868 he commanded the South-Eastern District.
 He was promoted major-general on 23 March 1865, lieutenant-general on 28 September 1873, and general on 1 October 1877.

 He went on to become Quartermaster-General to the Forces in 1871, and in 1876 was appointed Adjutant-General to the Forces.
 In this role he advised the Government that the defeat at the Battle of Isandlwana of 1879 had arisen because they had underestimated the military capability of the Zulus.
-In the latter capacity, he carried on a correspondence in 1877–8 with the governors of Wellington College, in which he represented the view of many officers of the army that the college was being diverted from its original purpose.
+In the latter capacity, he carried on correspondence in 1877–8 with the governors of Wellington College, in which he represented the view of many officers of the army that the college was being diverted from its original purpose.
 The correspondence was published, and a commission of inquiry followed.
 He left the post of Adjutant-General in 1882, and retired in 1887.

-He was also Colonel of the 49th (Princess of Wales Hertfordshire) Regiment (1874–1881) and the South Wales Borderers from 6 April 1884 until his death in 1888.
+He was also Colonel of the 49th (Princess of Wales Hertfordshire) Regiment (1874–1881) and the South Wales Borderers from 6 April 1884 until he died in 1888.

 He lived at 12 South Audley Street in London.
 He died at Brook House, Horringer, Bury St Edmunds on 12 November 1888.

-Family

-In 1862 he married Louisa, daughter of William Henry Lambton, brother of the first Earl of Durham.

-He left one daughter, Eliza (died 1899), married to Henry Bouverie William Brand, first Viscount Hampden.